-- · By e-mail; or - Bv letter.
+- By e-mail to planningpolicy@ipswich.gov.uk; or - By letter.

 The Council summarises key points made through consultations.
 Responses are not made to individual comments but are prepared as a schedule, which is published on the Council's website.